AuroraZengfh/Local-Prompt/README.md

 ```

 ### Inference
-The eval script is in Local-Prompt/scripts/train.sh, you can alter the parameters in the script file.
+The evaluation script is in Local-Prompt/scripts/train.sh, you can alter the parameters in the script file.

 e.g., evaluate 4-shot model of seed1 obtained from training scripts above